 TCR was launched as a cost-effective touring car racing alternative in 2014.
 It delivers some of the most exciting motor racing anywhere, thanks to its level playing field amongst a wide range of car manufacturers.
 There are 16 international, national or regional TCR series.

-Hyundai Motorsport will compete in PURE ETCR with its new all-electric high-performance touring car, the VELOSTER N ETCR.
-It heralds an exciting new era for Hyundai, which will see electric racing become one of the pillars of the company.
+Hyundai Motorsport compeeted in PURE ETCR with its new all-electric high-performance touring car, the VELOSTERN ETCR.
+It heralded an exciting new era for Hyundai, which will see electric racing become one of the pillars of the company.